Professor Richard Griffiths

 Assessment and mitigation of threats to amphibian populations

 Although it is widely acknowledged that amphibians may be declining faster than other vertebrate classes, the threats that they face are diverse and complex.
-Understanding these threats and their impact on population dynamics is an essential first step in designing effective tools to neutralize them.
+Understanding these threats and their impact on population dynamics is an essential first step in designing effective tools to neutralise them.
 In Britain, the effectiveness of current strategies to mitigate development threats to great crested newts is being investigated in combination with long-term population studies of this fully protected species.
 In addition, the use of amphibians as indicators of wider biodiversity is being tested.
 Related projects are investigating the role of captive breeding and reintroduction in species conservation planning, and analysing the impact of amphibian conservation programmes.

 Species recovery programmes on islands